pschool-in/curriculum/content/science/environment-2.md

 There are two main types of environment.
 It includes physical environment and biological environment.

-Physical environment includes all non-living things like land, water and air.
-Biological environment includes the living things such as plants and animals.
++ Physical environment:all non-living things like land, water and air. + Biological environment:the living things such as plants and animals.

 Natural environment has lot of economic values.
 Plants and animals in our environment are useful to us in a number of ways.
-Animals like cow, buffalo and goat give us milk.
-Some animals are used for transportation, some others are reared for their meat.
-Feathers of birds are used to make pillows and quilts.
 These economically important animals are raised in farms.

 ### Farms

 Farming is the activity of growing crops and raising livestock.
-It is a part of agriculture.

-Agriculture is the cultivation of land and breeding of animals and plants to provide food, fiber, woods and medicinal plants to sustain and enhance life.

-An area of land with fields and sturctures devoted to growing crops or raising domestic animals or both as a business is called farm.
+It is a part of agriculture.An area of land with fields and sturctures devoted to growing crops or raising domestic animals or both as a business is called farm.

-### Diary farm

-Dairy farming is a type of agriculture that focuses on extraction of milk and preparation of various milk products like cheese, butter, curd, ghee etc.
++ Diary farm: Type of agriculture that focuses on extraction of milk and preparation of various milk products like cheese, butter, curd, ghee etc.

-Buffaloes produce more amount of milk than cows.
-Also, buffalo milk has more nutrients than cow’s milk.India is the biggest buffalo milk producer in the world.

-The cattle feed includes roughage and concentrates.
-The roughage contains high amount of fiber.
-Apart from these feed, cattle need an adequate amount of fresh water.

-Foot and mouth disease and anthrax are some of the common diseases found among cattle.

-Veterinary medicine deals with the prevention, diagnosis and treatment of disease, disorder and injury for domestic and non-domestic animals.
++ Poultry farms: In poultry farms avian species are reared and bred for the purpose of egg, meat or both.
+Poultry birds grown for meat are called broilers.
+Layers are the female fowls grown for egg production.
++ Apiculture: Rearing of honey bee for honey is known as apiculture.
+It is also called bee keeping.
+In this technique honey bees are reared in a specially designed wooden box.

+### Uses:

 + Bullocks are used to plough land, harvest and thrash crops.
 + Cattle are employed in transportation.